arbazattar11/rna_seq/README.md

 ## Usage

-1. **Clone the Repository**: Clone this repository to your local machine using `git clone https://github.com/username/repository.git`.
+1. **Clone the Repository**: Clone this repository to your local machine using `git clone https://github.com/arbazattar11/rna_seq.git`.
 2. **Prepare Data**: Prepare your RNA-seq expression data in tabular format.
-3. **Run the Script**: Update the file path in the script to point to your data file and execute `python rna_seq_analysis.py`.
+3. **Run the Script**: Update the file path in the script to point to your data file and execute.
 4. **Explore Results**: Explore the generated plots to gain insights into the structure of your RNA-seq data.

 ## Dependencies